Living costs are calculated for visa purposes as being £1,015 per month for students who live outside of London.

 The figures are also based on a student who prepares most of their meals themselves, rather than eating out all the time.

 Everyone is different and you may need to adjust these figures according to your own lifestyle and circumstances!

 The amount of money that you need also varies according to the time of year.

 At the start of the academic year you will need to have access to enough money to pay accommodation deposits and rents (although it is best to pay these in advance), and also to buy items that you need when you first arrive such as books, stationery, bedding and kitchen equipment.

 You may also find that you need to buy some warm clothes in your first few days, as the temperature in September can be quite variable, and is often very cold if you are going to be a January start student.

 We would advise you to arrange to have additional reserve funding available to you, to take account of any possible changes of circumstances (such as a change in the exchange rate or situations in your home country) or unforeseen personal problems.

 If you are being funded from your home country, you will need to make sure that your money can be sent to you regularly.

-You can use the International Student Calculator to help you budget for your living expenses.
+Advice on the UKCISA webpage can help you budget your living expenses.